 "It was Billy Linich's energy and single mindedness that made the silver ambience - with his own two hands and always at night, or better in the wee hours, as Andy and the gang rarely left earlier than eleven or midnight.
 All the walls and surfaces were painted silver, or were papered with aluminum foil." – Henry Geldzahler, Former Curator, Metropolitan Museum of Art.

 Jumping back in time for the sake of providing context, Warhol purchased a Heiland Honeywell Pentax H3 camera from Willoughby’s of New York on July 12, 1961, and after an unspecified trade-in, Warhol paid the balance of $162.
 The Pentax H3, known as the S3 everywhere but in the United States, was the fifth iteration of the original 1957 Asahi Pentax.
 The H3 offered a Fresnel focusing screen with a microprism spot in the center and it was completely mechanical and had quite a few quirks such as the way it was opened.
 It was also the first camera to feature full auto diaphragm that allowed wide open focusing and composing and it was in production for two years.
 The very early examples had a max shutter speed of 1/500, but quickly changed to 1/1000.
 In short, it was not a camera for an amateur.
-It most likely sat around for a while, until sometime in the fall of 1963, Warhol gave Linich the camera.
-When Linich began working at the Factory, in the process of renovating the space, he also converted one of the two bathrooms into his darkroom and with the camera’s manual, popular magazines, and some good old experimentation taught himself how to take and develop photographs.
+It most likely sat around for a while, until sometime in 1963, Warhol gave Linich the camera.
+When Linich began working at the Factory, in the process of renovating the space, he also converted one of the two bathrooms into his darkroom and with the camera’s manual, popular magazines, and some good old experimentation taught himself how to process film and develop prints himself.
 Although Linich lacked formal photography training, his background in stage and lighting design heavily influenced his unique dramatic style both in terms of how he framed his shots and also how he developed his film.
 Linich’s position as Warhol’s closest Factory insider, coupled with his untrained photographic eye resulted in the most singular photographs ever taken of Warhol and his social scene in sharp contrast to the images created by many of the “trained” photographers that visited.
-It was also at the Silver Factory, that Billy Linich became Billy Name.
-Name recalled this important turning point as taking place when he encountered a mail-in reply form from a magazine which requested the sender’s name, triggering the idea to reinvent himself as “Billy Name.”

 Gerard Malanga, 1965.
-Photo © Billy Name Estate.
+Photo © Billy Name Estate

 "The great thing about Billy's pictures is that you feel he isn't waiting to take the shot.
 He sees a moment, picks up his camera and grabs it.
 There's no hesitation in Billy's photographs because there is no hesitation in history.
 That's a very powerful feeling.” – Gerard Malanga

-Name’s photographs of Warhol’s activity and the social scene around him between 1963 and 1970 serve as the most important documentation of an incredibly complex and important moment in cultural history.
-As the former Chief Archivist of the Andy Warhol Museum Matt Wrbican noted, “this accumulated exposure burned the images into the era’s consciousness as darkly glamorous icons of the 1960s avant-garde.”
 In addition to being the resident photographer, Name was an essential part of almost everything that happened at the Factory, from acting as the resident DJ, spinning everything from Motown to Maria Callas to assisting Warhol and Malanga on the creation of paintings and sculptures and arranging paintings in groups that Warhol would then sell to collectors.
 In addition documenting the mise-en-scène at the Factory, Name played an essential role in the creation and documentation of Warhol’s film practice both as an on set photographer and as a lighting designer.
 During Warhol’s lifetime, Name’s photographs were originally used for publicity and were published in almost every magazine or newspaper story about Warhol.
-They were also used for the film posters and press, most significantly for the international poster for Warhol’s film The Chelsea Girls
+They were also used for the film posters and press, most significantly for the international poster for Warhol’s film The Chelsea Girls.

 “The [still] photographs by Billy Name are an important part of the Warhol record and, in their framing of the filmmaking process, they acknowledge just how this process engaged the world view that perceives daily life and the individual’s imagination as raw material for film.
 The atmosphere of the Factory, the movement of the players, the development of the scenes, and the control of the action become clear in these photographs, as does the fact that Warhol’s presence and the Factory itself provided a life that extended beyond its walls and into apartments, theatres, and streets.” – John G. Handhardt, Curator, Film and Video, Director of the Andy Warhol Film Project, Whitney Museum of American Art

 Name in front of projections of his Warhol Screen test and Haircut #2.
 These films were projected as continuous loops during his 2014 exhibition at MILK Gallery.
-Photo courtesy and © Michael Zagaris.
+Photo courtesy and © Michael Zagaris

 When Name wasn’t shooting stills on the film sets, he sometimes appeared in the films, including (and in addition to the three versions of Haircut shot in 1963), Batman Dracula (1964), Couch (1964), 13 Most Beautiful Boys (1964–65), and an unreleased all male version of Nude Restaurant (1967).
 He also contributed off-screen dialogue, with Ronald Tavel and the poet Harry Fainlight, for the soundtrack of Warhol’s first sound film Harlot (1965) starring Mario Montez, and Lupe (1966) starring Edie Sedgwick.
 Name’s still photographs from the films were an especially important record, when Warhol removed his films from circulation in 1972 and all that remained in public circulation through popular periodicals were Name’s photographs.